 In my free time I enjoy learning about various computer science related topics and programming small projects that involve these topics.
 I spend a lot of time throughout the day either implementing or designing multiple personal projects I am currently working on.
 Outside of the world of Academia, I am an avid skateboarder and have been for nearly 15 years.
 Not nearly as often, I also enjoy scuba diving and have my Open Water Diver Certification.

-California State University-Fullerton - Current Undergrad, Computer Science
+Undergraduate Degree: California State University-Fullerton - Current Undergrad, Computer Science

 How can you help a student become an independent learner?

 I would guide the student into discovering study techniques that would work for them.

 How would you help a student stay motivated?

 To help remove the stigma that homework is not fun, but can actually be very rewarding when you attach personal goals to your assignments.